doctore/PlayDependencyInjection/README.md

 ### Annotations

 * **Injectable**: specifies those interfaces to be implemented by a class (simulating dependency injection).
+* **DependencyInjectionQualifier**: identifies the current implementation of a particular interface.
 * **WithDependencyInjection**: specifies which properties they should inject dependency.

 ### Classes